 Grant Park consists of 300 acres of beautifully landscaped grounds and is home to attractions including Buckingham Fountain, Art Institute of Chicago, Museum Campus, and Millennium Park.
 Discover the true pulse of the city through numerous outdoor events and concerts.
 A scenic route can be taken via Lakefront trail by utilizing the Chicago’s Divvy bike system.

-Placed alongside The Drake Hotel on the National Register of Historic Places, the John G. Shedd Aquarium was the first inland aquarium and is home to over 1,500 species including fish, marine mammals, birds, snakes, amphibians, and insects.
+Placed alongside The Drake, a Hilton Hotel on the National Register of Historic Places, the John G. Shedd Aquarium was the first inland aquarium and is home to over 1,500 species including fish, marine mammals, birds, snakes, amphibians, and insects.
 With over 2 million annual visitors, The Shedd Aquarium boasts its copious accolades including best exhibit from the Association of Zoos and Aquariums (AZA).

 As one of the largest natural history museums in the world, The Field Museum maintains its status through the size and quality of its educational and scientific programs, as well as its extensive scientific specimen and artifact collections.
 2 million annual visitors enjoy a range from the earliest fossils to past and current cultures from around the world to interactive programming demonstrating today's urgent conservation needs.